shikaan/shikaan.github.io/_posts/2024-09-16-x86-64-conditionals.md

 Coming from high-level languages, you might be used to versatile conditional statements like `if`, `unless`, or `when`.
 Assembly takes a different approach.
 Instead of a few all-purpose conditionals, it provides a large number of specialized instructions for specific checks.

 Fortunately, these instructions follow logical naming conventions that make them easier to remember.

-Let's check an example out:
+Let's check an example out.

 ```nasm
 jne label
 ```